federico-paolillo/set-wallpaper/README.md

 ### Set-Wallpaper

-Set a file path as wallpaper of the monitors specified.
+Set a file identified by its path as wallpaper of the monitors specified.

 #### Parameters